-- 1972 'Annotated Bibliography of Mysticism' in Community Relations Commission, Education for a Multi-Cultural Society III, 1972, 80-83.
-(Not at oxford.academia.edu). - 'The Stages of Christian Mysticism and Buddhist Purification: Interior Castle of St Theresa of Avila and the Path of Purification of Buddhaghosa'.
-In The Yogi and the Mystic: Studies in Indian and Comparative Mysticism, edited by Karel Werner, 103-120.
+- 1972.
+'Annotated Bibliography of Mysticism.'
+In Community Relations Commission, Education for a Multi-Cultural Society III: 80-83 (not at oxford.academia.edu). - 1989.
+'The Stages of Christian Mysticism and Buddhist Purification: Interior Castle of St Theresa of Avila and the Path of Purification of Buddhaghosa.'
+In Karel Werner (ed.), The Yogi and the Mystic: Studies in Indian and Comparative Mysticism.
 London: Curzon.
 Traces similarities of experience through differences of language and culture.